-As a general matter, when PIMCO has proxy voting authority, PIMCO has an obligation to monitor corporate events and take appropriate action on Client proxies that come to its attention.
-Each proxy is voted on a case-bycase basis, taking into account relevant facts and circumstances in the best interest of the Client.
-When considering Client proxies, PIMCO may determine not to
+As a general matter, when PIMCO has proxy voting authority, PIMCO has an obligation to monitor corporate events and take appropriate action on Client proxies that come to its attention (except that PIMCO shall neither have nor accept any right or authority to vote proxies with respect to securities on loan pursuant to a securities lending arrangement between a Client and the Client's custodian).
+Each proxy is voted on a case-by-case basis, taking into account relevant facts and circumstances in the best interest of the Client.
+When considering Client proxies, PIMCO may determine not to vote a proxy in certain circumstances in accordance with its fiduciary duties or its agreement with a Client.